Asset manager BlackRock cuts stake in Occidental Petroleum

 The firm beneficially owned 53.69 million Occidental shares at the end of December, down 5 million shares from a year earlier.
 The stake was valued at $1.22 billion on Friday.

-BlackRock did not immediately reply to a request for comment.
+BlackRock declined to comment.
 The firm has urged companies to prepare their businesses to live in a low-carbon environment by the middle of this century.

 Our Standards: The Thomson Reuters Trust Principles.